GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

   </figcaption>
 </figure>

-Now when you click on the extension’s action (toolbar icon), you should see a popup.
+Click on the extension’s action (toolbar icon); you should see a popup.

 <figure>
 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/xjKRmWMgwMm7Kdf72bkj.png",